silva-tim/c0523-code-solutions/npm-intro/npm-intro-quiz-notes.md

   NPM is a package manager that allows users to download or publish packages for a coding project.

 - What is a package?
-  A package is a small bit of code that does one thing very well.
+  A reusable piece of code or software that can be used in projects.

 - What are some other popular package managers?
   Yarn and PNPM.